rht-labs/tech-exercise/docs/4-return-of-the-monitoring/3-logging.md

     ![kibana-discover](./images/kibana-discover.png)

-7. Let's filter the information, look for the logs specifically for pet-battle apps running in the test nameaspace by addint this to the query bar:
+7. Let's filter the information, look for the logs specifically for pet-battle apps running in the test nameaspace by adding this to the query bar:
 `kubernetes.namespace_name="<TEAM_NAME>-test" AND kubernetes.container_name=pet-battle-.*`

     ![kibana-example-query](./images/kibana-example-query.png)

 8. Container logs are ephemeral, so once they die you'd loose them unless they're aggregated and stored somewhere.
 Let's generate some messages and query them from the UI in Kibana.
-Connect to pod via rsg and generate logs.
+Connect to pod via rsh and generate logs.

     ```bash
     oc project ${TEAM_NAME}-test